 AIDS is also sometimes referred to as 'stage 3 HIV.'
 The CDC defines and uses 'stages' of HIV mainly to keep track of the amount of HIV infection in the US and to plan for prevention and care on a population level.
 These definitions are not meant for health providers to use in making clinical decisions for individual patients.

 The World Health Organization (WHO) uses a similar staging system and set of definitions.
 The WHO refers to AIDS as severe HIV and calls severe HIV or AIDS 'stage 4.'
-Nevertheless, it defines AIDS as occurring in HIV+ people with CD4 counts of 200 or less or with one of the AIDS-defining conditions listed below (same as CDC definition).
+Nevertheless, it defines AIDS as occurring in people living with HIV who have CD4 counts of 200 or less or one of the AIDS-defining conditions listed below (same as CDC definition).

 This list of AIDS-defining conditions comes from a government report and contains medical terms.
-If you have any questions, contact an educator at a local AIDS service organization or call an AIDS information line such as the Project Inform National HIV/AIDS Treatment Hotline at 800-822-7422.
+If you have any questions, ask your health care provider or contact an educator at a local AIDS service organization (ASO).
+In the US, you can find an ASO by using POZ's Health Services Directory.
 To find services across the world, visit AIDSmap's e-atlas.

 - Bacterial infections, multiple or recurrent (only for children less than 13 years old)